Mirror: Contemporary technologies

 Mirrors are often produced by the wet deposition of silver, or sometimes nickel or chromium (the latter used most often in automotive mirrors) via electroplating directly onto the glass substrate.

 Glass mirrors for optical instruments are usually produced by vacuum deposition methods.
 These techniques can be traced to observations in the 1920s and 1930s that metal was being ejected from electrodes in gas discharge lamps and condensed on the glass walls forming a mirror-like coating.
 The phenomenon, called sputtering, was developed into an industrial metal-coating method with the development of semiconductor technology in the 1970s.

 A similar phenomenon had been observed with incandescent light bulbs: the metal in the hot filament would slowly sublimate and condense on the bulb's walls.
 This phenomenon was developed into the method of evaporation coating by Pohl and Pringsheim in 1912.
-John D. Strong used evaporation coating to make the first aluminum-coated telescope mirrors in the 1930s.
+John D. Strong used evaporation coating to make the first aluminium-coated telescope mirrors in the 1930s.
 The first dielectric mirror was created in 1937 by Auwarter using evaporated rhodium.

 The metal coating of glass mirrors is usually protected from abrasion and corrosion by a layer of paint applied over it.
 Mirrors for optical instruments often have the metal layer on the front face, so that the light does not have to cross the glass twice.
 In these mirrors, the metal may be protected by a thin transparent coating of a non-metallic (dielectric) material.
 The first metallic mirror to be enhanced with a dielectric coating of silicon dioxide was created by Hass in 1937.
 In 1939 at the Schott Glass company, Walter Geffcken invented the first dielectric mirrors to use multilayer coatings.

 Burning mirrors

 The Greek in Classical Antiquity were familiar with the use of mirrors to concentrate light.
 Parabolic mirrors were described and studied by the mathematician Diocles in his work On Burning Mirrors.
 Ptolemy conducted a number of experiments with curved polished iron mirrors, and discussed plane, convex spherical, and concave spherical mirrors in his Optics.

 Parabolic mirrors were also described by the Caliphate mathematician Ibn Sahl in the tenth century.
-The scholar Ibn al-Haytham discussed concave and convex mirrors in both cylindrical and spherical geometries, carried out a number of experiments with mirrors, and solved the problem of finding the point on a convex mirror at which a ray coming from one point is reflected to another point.